-Creating images of a general commercial nature for business clients from the very small to the largest PLC, expressing brand & proposition.
+Creating commercial images for business clients, from the very small to the largest PLC, expressing brand values & proposition.

 YRSCommercial and YRSFood endeavors to comply with the rules regarding GDPR.
 They came into force as of the 25th May 2018 and we have been operating our GDPR workflow since.
 You as a client are responsible for the use of images once they have been issued to you.
 The studio will not be held responsible should actions occur following your publication of any images produced and provided by the studio.
 It is your responsibility to vet all images individually to protect yourself from any form of legal action.

 If you are unsure of what GDPR is and the legislation behind it, please follow this link to Wikipedia.

 Principle Data Use & Storage.